hoffor/Twitch-Channel-Point-Sounds/README.md

 ### Reporting a bug:

 Be sure you have the latest version.
 Currently it is NOT a good idea to paste the console output here or anywhere, since it will contain your access token, which is not meant to be shared.
 If you're 100% sure you've scrubbed that out of your post, go for it.
+It's also currently not a good idea to stream the application window or the linking process, since those show your access token.

 ### Building your own .exe from source code:
 Install [AutoHotkey](https://www.autohotkey.com) v1.1 (not v2).
 Then right click your .ahk file and do "Compile Script (GUI)...".
 From there you can choose the icon file (twitch_channel_point_sounds.ico).